Hands-on tutorials: Enhanced sampling methods using GROMACS

 Hardware requirements

 To make the course accessible to as many students as possible, we have designed the tutorials to be computationally affordable such that a PC or desktop should suffice in the case where students want to run the tutorials on their local machines.
 On Binder, each tutorial should take less than 30 minutes to complete.
-Still, if you have supercomputing resources available (such as access to [Bridges-2](https://www.psc.edu/resources/bridges-2/)), the simulations will take even less time and you can play around with different parallelism configurations to get more insights for some of the chapters.
+Still, if you have supercomputing resources available (such as access to Bridges-2), the simulations will take even less time and you can play around with different parallelism configurations to get more insights into some of the chapters.

-Copyright (c) 2023, Wei-Tse Hsu (wehs7661@colorado.edu), University of Colorado, Boulder
+Copyright (c) 2024, Wei-Tse Hsu (wei-tse.hsu@bioch.ox.ac.uk), University of Oxford

 1. HéninJ.; LelièvreT.; Shirts, M. R.; Valsson, O.; Delemotte, L. Enhanced Sampling Methods for Molecular Dynamics Simulations [Article V1.0].
 Living Journal of Computational Molecular Science 2022, 4 (1). https://doi.org/10.33011/livecoms.4.1.1583↩︎